fakenos/fakenos/docs/development/creating_nos_plugin.en.md

 2. [Create NOS plugin from Python file](creating_nos_plugin.md#create-nos-plugin-from-python-file)
 3. [Create NOS plugin from Nos class](creating_nos_plugin.md#create-nos-plugin-from-nos-class)

-None of above ways better than the other, all of them have their own use cases.
-But they listed in a sequence from simplest to create/less flexible to more involved/most flexible order.
+None of above is better, all of them have their own use cases.
+But they listed from simplest to create/less flexible to more involved/most flexible order.

 NOS plugins could have these attributes defined:

 - `name` - reference plugin name to use in inventory
 - `initial_prompt` - used to define or alter displayed shell prompt
+- `enable_prompt` - prompt to display after `enable` or similar command entered
 - `commands` - dictionary of commands this NOS plugin capable of returning output for

 Each time custom NOS plugin created out of Nos class or using one of Nos class